loloyd/duplicatekiller/README.md

 # Duplicate Killer #

+## Introduction ##

 Duplicate Killer is an open-source byte-by-byte file comparison with match detection and duplicate file deletion features, developed in Visual Basic 6 by LoloyD of LD TechnoLogics http://loloyd.com/ and available at https://github.com/loloyd/duplicatekiller/.
-Design considerations are on the most minimal requirements for VB6 as possible, hence the absence of explicit file pickers and the utilization of drag-drop functionalities.
+Design considerations are on the most minimal requirements for VB6 as possible, hence the utilization of drag-and-drop functionality and the absence of explicit file pickers.

 It can run in Linux environments with WineTricks installed and appropriate libraries, particularly the vb6run (MS Visual Basic 7 runtime sp6) package, duly installed.